Our guiding principles help us to stay accountable and focused on our initial vision of preserving culture and creating sustainable income for locals.

 What can we do to conduct business in a way that respects and honors the culture?

-Ask!
 With each item we produce, including our textiles, we always produce alongside locals.
-We’ve got contacts all over the state in many different people groups who are our go to cultural experts.
-Our first step after sketching a design, is to meet with one of these people to discuss the design.
-If there are elements that aren’t a pure representation of the culture or could be offensive, we are able to find that out during our research and development.
-In general, we ask multiple contacts in a people group for their feedback prior to proceeding with a design.
-This time-consuming process is my favorite because it means getting to be in the village as a learner.
-I believe it’s also one of the most important elements of our business because it is the time we find out how to respect and honor the culture as we share it with buyers.
+We engage with contacts all over the State in many different people groups who are our go-to cultural experts.
+Our first step after sketching a design, is to meet with one of these individuals to discuss the design.
+If there are elements that are not a pure representation of the culture or could be offensive, we are able to find that out during this R&D Phase.
+We ask multiple contacts in a people group for their feedback prior to proceeding with a design.
+This process is one of the most important elements of our business because it is the time we find out how to respect and honor the culture as we share it with all of you!

 Changgih’s goals for the future as it relate to cultural preservation: